Frequently Asked Questions About Sleep Studies

 Yes, prepare yourself to stay the night.
-One parent must stay overnight with your child.
+One parent must stay overnight with the child.

 Can I bring my other children?

-No, please arrange for someone to care for your other children at home.
+No, you will need to arrange for someone to care for your other children at home.
 We do not have room for other children in the sleep lab.

 What do I bring to the sleep study?

-- Clothes and toiletries for yourself, since you will be staying the night with your child.
+- Clothes and toiletries for yourself because you will be staying the night with your child

 What time do I need to arrive for my child’s sleep study?

-Please arrive at the time indicated on the instructions that were sent to you from the Children's Sleep Center.
-Patients arriving after 8:30 p.m. are subject to being rescheduled at a later date.
-This is an all night test.
-The study will last until 6:00 a.m.
+Please arrive at the time indicated on the instructions you received from the Children's Sleep Center.
+Patients arriving after 8:30 p.m. could be rescheduled at a later date.
+This is an all-night test.
+The study will last until 6 a.m.

 What do I do if I need to cancel my child’s sleep study?

-If you need to cancel a sleep study, please give us at least 24 hours notice.
+If you need to cancel a sleep study, give us at least 24 hours' notice.
 Call the Children’s Sleep Center location where your child’s study is scheduled: